jo-pol/MAE-gf/Tips-&-Tricks-&-Other-notes.md

 * [Braids](#braids)

 ### Ground names
 Unfortunately grounds do not have one unique name.
 Not even in one language.
 Also, the same name is used for different grounds.
+To make naming even more difficult, Groundforge does not make a difference in Torchon or Flamish grounds.
+Example: The picture shows the working-scheme's of one unit of _Slavian rose ground_ and _Fond au cinq trout_.
+Groundforge gives the same [result][ex-5G].
+![rose-cinq][pic-r5g]

 ### Stitches
 Names used in this wiki: